 Wherever a Harrovian decides to apply, detailed and bespoke advice and resources are available to ensure that he makes the right decisions and maximises his chances of taking up the place of his choice.

-Boys are encouraged to begin thinking about university in the Fifth Form, when the A-level subject information evening and Careers Fair both offer a wealth of information about appropriate subject choices and combinations for a wide range of possible courses and careers.
+Boys are encouraged to begin thinking about university in the Fifth Form, when the Sixth Form subject information evening and Careers Fair both offer a wealth of information about appropriate subject choices and combinations for a wide range of possible courses and careers.

-Much of the summer term is focused on preparation for AS and internal examinations, on which A-level grade forecasts are based.
-With these complete, focus turns again to university; the Lower Sixth University Preparation Course runs over two half days towards the end of the summer term, offering practical information and expert advice, as well as a Higher Education Fair, giving boys direct access to admissions tutors and academic staff from a diverse range of institutions.
+During the Summer term, the university focus centres around the Lower Sixth University Preparation Course which runs over two half days towards the end of the Summer term, offering practical information and expert advice, as well as a Higher Education Fair, giving boys direct access to admissions tutors and academic staff from a diverse range of institutions.
 By the end of the course, all boys have set up their UCAS accounts, made an initial selection of five universities and have completed a draft of their personal statement.

 - An online Super-Curricular tracker records their academic engagement beyond the taught curriculum, and encourages them to reflect on and develop their experiences.